sb7895/Basic-Login-Signup-WebApp/README.md

 # Basic Login/SignUp Page
-A simple login/signup web app designed using HTML, CSS and JavaScript
+A simple login/signup webapp designed using HTML, CSS and JavaScript